ChameleonCloud/docs/source/getting-started/index.rst

 #.
 In the sidebar, click *Reservations*, then click *Leases*
 #.
 Click on the *+ Create Lease* button in the toolbar
 #.
 Type *my_first_lease* for the lease name
 #.
 Find the *Resource Properties* section.
-In the dropdown below *node_type*, select *compute_haswell*
+In the dropdown below *node_type*, select *compute_skylake*
 #.
 Click the *Create* button

 .. figure:: create_lease.png
   :alt: The Create Lease dialog
   :figclass: screenshot

-  The Create Lease dialog - be sure to select compute_haswell in the dropdown below node_type
+  The Create Lease dialog - be sure to select compute_skylake in the dropdown below node_type

 The reservation will start shortly, at which point you can launch an instance on a bare metal node.